NetworkGradeLinux/mion-docs/docs/getting-started.md

 ## Pre-Requirements

-> This documentation is for 2021.03 "Copeland", which uses Yocto Project **Dunfell**
+> This documentation is for the active **dev** version, which will become the 2021.06 release

 If you are new to Yocto Project development, check out [Overview and Concepts](https://www.yoctoproject.org/docs/3.1.3/overview-manual/overview-manual.html) and the [Quick Build](https://www.yoctoproject.org/docs/3.1.3/brief-yoctoprojectqs/brief-yoctoprojectqs.html)